wisq/autokerbal/README.md

 ### Prerequisites

-You'll need a working copy of Ruby.
+* You'll need a working copy of Ruby.
 There's plenty of ways to do that, but the one I use is https://github.com/rbenv/rbenv .

-You'll also need bundler.
+* You'll also need bundler.
 If you've got a working Ruby, you should be able to just do `gem install bundler`.

-Finally, you'll need the [kRPC mod](https://krpc.github.io/krpc/) itself.
-Follow the "Getting Started Guide" to install the mod.
+* Finally, you'll need the [kRPC mod](https://krpc.github.io/krpc/) itself.
+  * Follow the "Getting Started Guide" to install the mod.
+  * I highly recommend enabling "auto-accept new clients".
+My scripts connect one client per thread, and that can get messy and cumbersome if you have to approve each one.
+  * Don't forget to start the server!
+(I have "auto-start server" enabled.)

 ### Installation